CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ## Release Notes

+### 2.8.1
+- Abort scan if ARKit camera transform freezes (rare ARKit bug, but it ruins the scan)
+- Tracking flag in ARKitData.json only keeps track of SDK-initiated relocation (coming back from background, or drift detected), not ARKit-internal relocation

 ### 2.8.0
 - New proximity warning visualisation
 - Scanning features, data version and platform added to ARKitData.json